dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

 ## Technologies Used
 <!-- From MS1 -->
 - [HTML](https://en.wikipedia.org/wiki/HTML5)
-    - HTML was to give structure to page and content
+    - HTML was user to give structure to page and content

 - [CSS](https://en.wikipedia.org/wiki/CSS)
     - CSS was used to style the content